h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

         ![augmentation](assets/augmentation.png)

-- Sample validation error images - for our model we observe the following:
+- Sample validation error images:

     ![sample-validation-error-images](assets/sample-validation-error-images.png)

      - The above **sample validation errors** display instances when the model predicted wrongly.
-For example, the top left corner sample shows the model predicting a False (0) case of metastatic cancer when the **True** is (1).
+For example, the top left corner sample shows the model predicting a True (1) case of metastatic cancer when **True** is 0(False).

-- Sample Grad-CAM visualization - For our model we observe the following:
+- Sample Grad-CAM visualization:

     ![sample-grad-cam-visualization](assets/sample-grad-cam-visualization.png)

     - The **Grad-CAM** visualization samples allow us to see where the model looked when generating a prediction and probability.
-In the two pair images on the top left corner, we see the images being label as part of the *True* class (1).
-In this sample, we see that the model observed the middle left part of the image when deciding that this model belongs to the *True* class and that its probability is 0.852.
+In the two pair images on the middle left of the image, we see the images being label as part of the *True* class (1).
+In this sample, we see that the model observed the middle part of the image when predicting that this model belongs to the *True* class and that its probability is 1.000.

 **Note**: For time series and Automatic Image Model experiments, you can view detailed insights while an experiment is running or after an experiment is complete by clicking on the **Insights** option.